dedalus94/Protein-Folding/README.md

 The goal was to simulate protein folding using the HP model: https://en.wikipedia.org/wiki/Hydrophobic-polar_protein_folding_model

+The entire code and its design is my own work.

 I hope it is still clear.
 Enjoy!

 ![folding](https://user-images.githubusercontent.com/49538048/235497682-69dc39c3-041d-47e7-bfd7-7a91bf03b62b.png)